PokaNorbert/Spotify-Database-MySQL/README.md

 # Database-MySQL
-My work submitted in MySQL will be posted in this repository New test projects will appear on my profile soon.
+New test projects will appear on my profile soon.

 ! there are several projects under consideration to be posted on GitHub !